freddymercury/privacy-lens/docs/process_separation_tasks.md

 ## Success Criteria

 - [ ] All authentication endpoints (`/api/auth/*`) work in Client API process
 - [ ] All assessment endpoints work in Client API process
+- [ ] All subscription endpoints (`/api/subscription/*`) work in Client API process
-- [ ] Chrome plugin successfully authenticates and requests assessments
+- [ ] Chrome plugin successfully authenticates, requests assessments, and manages subscriptions
 - [ ] Client API process runs independently of monolith
 - [ ] NGINX correctly routes requests to Client API
+- [ ] Subscription features work end-to-end (creation, updates, cancellation, webhooks)
+- [ ] Pure function architecture is implemented for all shared subscription logic
 - [ ] Performance is equal to or better than monolith
 - [ ] All tests pass for both Client API and remaining monolith
 - [ ] Documentation is updated and accurate